Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-with-maven-plugin.md

 ---
-title: Deploy a Spring Boot JAR file app to the cloud with Maven and Azure
+title: Deploy a Spring Boot JAR file web app to Azure App Service on Linux
-description: Learn how to deploy a Spring Boot app to the cloud using the Maven Plugin for Azure Web App for Linux.
+description: Learn how to deploy a Spring Boot app Jar file to the cloud using the Maven Plugin for Azure Web App for Linux.
 services: app-service
 documentationcenter: java
 author: rmcmurray